fayllkw/clean-coursera-forum/readme.md

 ## cleanTeachOuts
 A mini project for cleaning the Coursera discussion forums data.
 It mainly:

-* restores the broken csv format
+* restores the broken csv format caused by commas in the texts
 * removes HTML tags
 * adds post length information
 * merges questions and answers